centerforaisafety/cluster-docs-old/cluster_policies.md

 Please note that by using the compute cluster, you agree to have your group or your paper featured on our website (where it clearly indicates that we merely supported the research and are not responsible for your work).

 ### Bugs and Feedback
-Bugs should be reported in the #help-desk channel on the slack.
+Bugs should be reported in the #help-desk channel in the cluster's Slack workspace.
 General feedback about the cluster can be reported in [this form](https://airtable.com/shrqbKfS2KywKjhQS).
-For anything urgent, time sensitive, or possibly private please contact Steven Basart and Andriy Novykov directly on slack.
-(This way it notifies both of them.)
+For anything urgent, time sensitive, or possibly private please contact Andriy Novykov directly on Slack.